6" barrel, 4" barrel, 3" barrel and 2" barrel.

 8th November 2017

 These pictures show the progress so far.
 Aluminium frame and barrel shroud prove the machining fits and tolerances.
 Most small parts are made and working correctly.
 It has fired primers and the trigger shows great potential.
 The adjustable front sight gives 3 pre-set elevation settings.
+The rearsight will be adjustable for elevation and windage.

 Using the Alfa Muzzle Loading Revolver